Izenda7Series/docs/dev/howto_dep1.rst

 1. Copy the Izenda API into the IzendaSimpleAuthorization **/IzendaAPI** directory.
 The result should have **/IzendaAPI/API/** as a new directory.
 2. For this tutorial, we will be deploying the Izenda API to IIS using port 8085 (http://localhost:8085)
 3. Deploy the Izenda API to IIS.
-Review the steps found at https://www.izenda.com/docs/install/doc_installation_guide.html  .
-Since we will be creating an integrated front end application, you will not need to follow the steps for setting up the standalone Front End.
+Review the steps found `here. <https://www.izenda.com/docs/install/doc_installation_guide.html>`_ Since we will be creating an integrated front end application, you will not need to follow the steps for setting up the standalone Front End.

 ******************************************************
 Connecting the Izenda API to the Izenda Database